 To view satellite image in full resolution click on image.

-Leptis Magna, or Lepcis Magna as it is sometimes spelled, was a prominent city of the republic of Carthage, and later, of the Roman Empire.
+Leptis Magna a UNESCO World Heritage site was a prominent city of the republic of Carthage, and later, of the Roman Empire.
 Its ruins are located 62 miles southeast of Carthage, near Tripoli in the modern country of Libya.